Some pages are omitted from this complimentary read

 However, when my obstetrician turned the equipment off and looked at me with very sad eyes, I knew all was not well…

-My world as I knew it was forever changed in that moment.
+My world as I knew it was forever changed in that moment of time

 I cried out to God for understanding because I didn’t have any at that point.